Nithya-15/SQL-projects/Case-Study-1 /Dannys Diner.md

 | C           | 360 |

 ---
-**Query #10**
--- 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+**Query #10 In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**

     With table_1 as
     (SELECT *,